DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 > Hint: The 0, 0 at the end of `oled.text('Hello World!', 0, 0)` indicates the X, Y coordinate where the message starts.

 ## Next Steps
 ESP32 temperature is not the same as ambient room temperature.
-Taht should be obvious from the readings you're seeing.
+That should be obvious from the readings you're seeing.
 To measure room temperature, we'll need to use a sensor that's not sitting right next to the hot CPU.
 The next lab shows how a commonly available DHT11 temperature and humidity sensor can be used for this task.